slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You have choices.
 Choices are experiments.'*

-Plans are a starting point.

-> *'You make plans and god laughs.' -- Yiddish proverbs*

-> *'Everyone has a plan until they get punched in the mouth.' -- Mike Tyson*

 How to plan?

 Start with a [vision](#on-creativity-vision-and-ideas).
 Then look for actionable steps.
 Choose the plan with more options.
 The one that lets you change plan.

 > *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift*